 ‘Quick!
 Run!’ said Patrick, slamming the laptop shut.
 ‘They’re early!
 I didn’t expect them back so soon.
 Follow me, fast!’
 Scampering down from the table he raced for the stairs.
 Abigail ran after him.
 Patrick shot into the yellow room.
 ‘Get under the bed, this way!’

 Abigail dived across the floor, sliding along the carpet on her stomach and hitting her head on her Christmas tree.
 A sharp branch went right into her ear.
 ‘Owww!’
 Rubbing at her fur, she lifted up the sheet and peered out.

-‘Stop that,’ hissed the polar, pushing her backwards, ‘put that sheet down and be quiet!’
+‘Stop that,’ hissed the polar, pulling her backwards, ‘put that sheet down and be quiet!’

 Downstairs someone laughed and the kitchen door opened.
 There were steps on the stairs and Abigail backed towards the wall, her heart beating fast.
-Beside her the polar put a small soft paw on her arm.
+Beside her the polar put a small soft white paw on her arm.
 ‘Don’t move,’ he whispered, ‘they won’t stay long.’
 With a thud a large brown bag landed hard on the floor in front of them.
-One of the cushions on the bed fell down on top of it.
+The door closed.
+One of the cushions on the bed fell down on top of the bag.
 Abigail swallowed hard.
 The room went quiet, and she held her breath.

-The bag bounced and the yellow cushion wobbled.
+Suddenly the bag bounced and the yellow cushion wobbled.
 Abigail’s eyes went wide and she let out her breath suddenly with a whoosh.
 She put a paw over her mouth to muffle the sound.
-The polar sighed.
+The polar giggled.
 ‘Hello Grigs, we know you’re in there.
+You can come out now, they’ve gone.
 Did you have a good trip?’
 A stripy paw appeared around the cushion, followed slowly by two ears, and a pink snout.

 ‘Is… is.. that a tiger?’ said Abigail.